 This early history proves, to Imarisha, that “the founding idea of the state was as a racist white utopia.
 The idea was to come to Oregon territory and build the perfect white society you dreamed of.”
 (Matt Novak detailed Oregon’s heritage as a white utopia in this 2015 Gizmodo essay.)

-With the passage of the 13th, 14th, and 15th amendments, Oregon’s laws preventing black people from living in the state and owning property were superseded by national law.
-But Oregon itself didn’t ratify the 14th Amendment—the Equal Protection Clause—until 1973.
+With the passage of the Thirteenth, Fourteenth, and Fifteenth amendments, Oregon’s laws preventing black people from living in the state and owning property were superseded by national law.
+But Oregon itself didn’t ratify the Fourteenth Amendment—the Equal Protection Clause—until 1973.
 (Or, more exactly, the state ratified the amendment in 1866, rescinded its ratification in 1868, and then finally ratified it for good in 1973.)
-It didn’t ratify the 15th Amendment, which gave black people the right to vote, until 1959, making it one of only six states that refused to ratify that amendment when it passed.
+It didn’t ratify the Fifteenth Amendment, which gave black people the right to vote, until 1959, making it one of only six states that refused to ratify that amendment when it passed.